How to Enable Spaces Versioning

 Enable Spaces Versioning

-Before you enable Spaces Versioning, you need a DigitalOcean Spaces API key and the endpoint for your bucket.
+Before enabling versioning, you need your DigitalOcean Spaces API key and your bucket’s regional endpoint.

-Then, enable versioning on your bucket using the following command, replacing your_bucket_name with your bucket name and your_endpoint with your endpoint:
+Run the following command to enable versioning on your bucket.
+Replace your_bucket_name with your bucket name and your_region with your bucket’s region (for example, nyc3).

 {